Legendsmiths/sotns/README.md

 [Converting D&D to WW][2]

 # Additional Rules
 WW will be modified using the PLASTER framework.
-Aligning with the the P (Powers) A (Actions) are served by the WW path system (no changes to core WW).
+The P (Powers) and A (Actions) are served by the WW path system (no changes to core WW).
 However, this introduces Legends,  Stunts, Talents, Experiences, and Renown.
 I will elaborate on that (nothing you need to know to start).
 This will add a layer of customization to the game that I think you will appreciate and I know will add a reasonable amount of personalization that I feel is lacking in WW.

 This is pretty raw, but I think it’s better than just playing D&D. As I was reviewing the material I fundamentally just didn’t wanna.
 I’ve modeled this pretty well over the past months so now it’s time to play it.